ImperfectHuman/rule-based-system/README.md

 the `orchestrator` when asking it to process, and is queried to load the rules of the system.

-The knowledge base is an object with the following property:
+The knowledge base MUST have the following property:

 * `rules` - an Array of `Rule` objects.